Tourism in Hangzhou (For Conferences Held in May, 2020)

 Tourism in Nanjing (For Conferences Held in August, 2019)

-The conferences in October, 2018 will be held in Nanjing, China.
+The conferences in August, 2019 have been held in Nanjing, China.
 And the last day (from 8:00AM to 17:00PM) of each conference is the time for tourism in Nanjing.
 Here is the tourism route:

 Nanjing is the capital of Jiangsu province and the second largest city in eastern China (after Shanghai), with a total population of 8.16 million and an urban population of 6.55 million in 2013.
 The city whose name means ‘‘Southern Capital’’ has a prominent place in Chinese history and culture, having served as the capitals of various Chinese dynasties, kingdoms and republican governments dating from the 3rd century CE to 1949.
 Nanjing is one of the most beautiful cities of mainland China with lush green parks, natural scenic lakes, small mountains, historical buildings and monuments, relics and much more, which attracts thousands of tourists every year.